Skip to main content

 Encrypt a Secret

-The diagram below shows the high-level encryption flow: allocate a vault, encrypt the data locally, and write the encrypted key material plus data URL to the vault.
+The diagram below shows the on-chain secret flow: allocate a vault, encrypt the secret locally with TDH2, and write the ciphertext to the vault.

 The high-level uploadCDR method handles vault allocation, encryption, and writing in a single call.